 When you launch a brand new adset and you define a target audience, you actually reach a portion of this whole audience.
 Some marketers call those portions pools.
-Those pools can be segmented based on purchase behaviours, engagement (such as shares, likes and comments), interests, etc. The longer the testing campaign run, the pool is getting more and more relevant because of Facebook's Machine Learning algorithm。
+Those pools can be segmented based on purchase behaviors, engagement (such as shares, likes, and comments), interests, etc. The longer the testing campaign run, the pool is getting more and more relevant because of Facebook's Machine Learning algorithm。

 Ads within an adset compete for the budget - DON'T RUN DIFFERENT ADS in the same adset!
-That is why you see I structure campaign that eash ads contain only 1 ad
+That is why you see I structure a campaign that each ad contain only 1 ad

-The main reason that structuring campaigns properly is so important is because it will allow you to split test properly and analyse data better by getting more reliable and accurate data.
+The main reason that structuring campaigns properly is so important is that it will allow you to split test properly and analyze data better by getting more reliable and accurate data.

 There are 2 main ways I often to structure the testing campaign.

 1 Campaign - 1 - 3 Adsets / ad 2 - 4 ads (same ad)